-Keep in mind that if you’re still working to pay off all of your debt with the debt snowball, you might not want to open a money market account within a mutual fund company.
+Keep in mind that if you’re still working to pay off all of your debt with the debt snowball, you might not want to open a money market account with a mutual fund company.
 There’s a higher risk of losing your hard-saved money in the short term and less freedom to cover those unexpected emergencies.

-Money market vs. savings: What’s the difference?
+Money Market vs. Savings: What’s the Difference?

 That being said, there are different situations where one type of account would be more beneficial for you than the other.
 But before we get ahead of ourselves, let’s compare what they each have to offer:

 Both accounts also give you the opportunity to earn interest—a really small amount of interest, depending on your bank’s current rates.
-But don’t forget, this is a savings account.
-You’re not trying to make money on this money; you’re trying to save for specific purposes like emergencies, a down payment on a house, a family vacation or even next year’s Christmas fund.
+But don’t forget: This is a savings account.
+You’re not trying to make money on this money.
+You’re trying to save for specific purposes like emergencies, a down payment on a house, a family vacation, or even next year’s Christmas fund.

 If you’re on Baby Step 1 and just starting to save that first $1,000 for your emergency fund, the easiest place to put it would be your savings account.
 You’ll still be able to access it, but it’ll be a little harder than swiping a card or writing a check to get to it.
 Although, you will have access to make online transfers between your checking and savings accounts.
 (Remember: Your checking and savings accounts are best buds).
 This is where discipline comes in . . .
 Don’t be tempted to touch it!